darccio/mergo/README.md

 ## Usage

 You can only merge same-type structs with exported fields initialized as zero value of their type and same-types maps.
 Mergo won't merge unexported (private) fields but will do recursively any exported one.
-In maps Mergo won't merge equal keys values, because they are not addressable under reflection.
+Also maps will be merged recursively except for structs inside maps (because they are not addressable using Go reflection).

     if err := mergo.Merge(&dst, src); err != nil {
         // ...